Tasmay-Tibrewal/Hilabs-Hackathon/README.md

 ├─ Test.xlsx                    # input sheet (sample cases)
 ├─ Test_with_predictions.xlsx   # (output file)
-├─ Column Reference Guide.md    # column dictionary for the parquet files └─ README.md                    # this file
+├─ Column Reference Guide.md    # column dictionary for the parquet files ├─ Arch.md                      # contains extremely detailed description about the architecture of our solution └─ README.md                    # this file
 ```